Kana III: Orthography 仮名遣い

 カタカナで書かれた長母音

-In Katakana, long vowels are written differently based on word origin.
-In loanwords, the mark ー, which is called ちょうおんぷ or ぼうびき, is used to represent any long vowel.
-When native words or Sino-Japanese words happen to be written in Katakana, the same spelling conventions are used as with Katakana.
+In katakana, long vowels are written differently based on word origin.
+In loanwords, the mark ー7 is used to represent any long vowel.
+When native words or Sino-Japanese words are written in katakana, the same spelling conventions as shown for hiragana are used.

 カタカナで書かれた外来語

-All loanwords are typically written in Katakana.
-For the purpose of focusing on long vowel notation, all the examples in the chart below are loanwords which contain at least one long vowel.
+All loanwords are typically written in katakana.
+For the purpose of focusing on long vowel notation, all the loanwords below contain at least one long vowel.

 テーブル